 Egyptian Pre-Dynastic Alabaster Vessel

-An ancient Egyptian Pre-Dynastic cylindrical alabaster vessel with a rolled rim and flat bottom.
+An ancient Egyptian Pre-Dynastic cylindrical alabaster vessel with a slightly concave cylindrical body, everted rounded rim, and flat bottom.

 Alabaster was prized by the ancient Egyptians for its translucence and decorative veining, qualities which were further emphasized in the carving process.
 The shape of this vase is paralleled by ceramic vessels of the same period commonly used for tomb offerings.